TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/README.md

    - Console sign-in URL is provided
    - Password is generated (hidden by default, with option to reveal)
    - Options available:
-     - 📧 Email sign-in instructions
+     - 📧Email sign-in instructions
-     - 📥 Download credentials as a `.csv` file
+     -  Download credentials as a `.csv` file
-     - 🔙 Return to users list or cancel
+     -  Return to users list or cancel

 This final screen is crucial for securely capturing the user's initial credentials.
 AWS won't show the password again, so downloading or emailing it is best practice.

-Would you like help turning this into a reusable visual guide or checklist for your documentation?